mrmacright/Metal-HUD-Mobile-Config/README.md

 - Game names may differ from App Store names

 - Metal HUD does not work with OpenGL-based games

-## Apple TV

-Enabling Metal HUD on Apple TV is a little more involved compared to iPhone or iPad—you’ll need to connect the device using the Xcode app.

-Steps:

-1. Xcode → Window → Devices and Simulators → Discovered

-2. Pair Apple TV → enter verification code → Connect

-3. Open Metal HUD Mobile Config → List Devices
-- You might need to re-pair after tvOS/macOS updates

 ## Manual commands in terminal